KalebDykema/WebCalc/README.md

 # Description

 Web application written in JavaScript in which you will be able to click on buttons or type queries in your keyboard to solve math problems.
+The look is partially inspired by the Apple iOS calculator.
 This is currently in development.

 # To-Do's for the author